menu iconknow your dna logosearch icon

 Summary

 DNA testing companies can share or sell your information to third parties for various reasons.
-These third-party companies may include medical researchers, pharmaceutical and biomedical companies, law enforcement, and others.
+These third-party companies may include medical researchers, pharmaceutical and biomedical companies, law enforcement, etc.

 Your DNA Information Can Get Hacked